 - You shall not use the Data or any of the GRESB Products and Services for any purpose contrary to any law or regulation or any regulatory code or guidance;

-- You shall only use the Data or GRESB Products and Services in accordance with the Agreement.
+- You shall only use the Data or GRESB Products and Services in accordance with the Participant Agreement.

-5.2 As a Participant you undertake not to disclose any Participant Data of other Participants and/or Data to a third party other than in accordance with the terms of this Agreement.
+5.2 As a Participant you undertake not to disclose any Participant Data of other Participants and/or Data to a third party other than in accordance with the terms of this Participant Agreement.

-- Alter or manipulate any part of the Data or other information provided in connection with the GRESB Products and Service(s);
+- alter or manipulate any part of the Data or other information provided in connection with the GRESB Products and Service(s);

-- Provide GRESB with any confidential information which might breach any legal or professional duty.
+- provide GRESB with any confidential information which might breach any legal or professional duty.

-5.5 As a Participant you will ensure that any consultants, contributors, employees, officers, subcontractors or other third parties that assist you with the submission of Participant Data to GRESB, separately register in the Portal using GRESB’s Assessment Access Tool.
+5.5 As a Participant you will ensure that any consultants, employees, officers, subcontractors or other third parties that assist you with the submission of Participant Data to GRESB, separately register in the Portal using GRESB’s Assessment Access Tool.

 5.6 As a Participant you acknowledge and accept that granting access to your Assessment submission using the Assessment Access Tool and the management of permissions granted for using the Assessment Access Tool is your own responsibility.
 GRESB may rely on all Participant Data and information provided via the Assessment Access Tool being correct and complete.

 5.7 Subject to clause 5.8 below, you will defend, indemnify and hold GRESB harmless against any Losses suffered or incurred by GRESB and/or our employees, consultants and/or licensors as a result of third-party claims, including legal expenses (reasonably and properly incurred), arising out of or in connection with your breach of this Participant Agreement.